-On January 12, 2011, the Board adopted stock ownership guidelines, under which commencing on the date of the 2013 annual shareholders' meeting, non-employee directors are required to maintain a target level of ownership.
+On January 12, 2011, the Board adopted stock ownership guidelines, under which, commencing on the date of the 2013 annual shareholders' meeting, nonemployee directors are required to maintain a target level of ownership.
 The target level of ownership for each year is the number of shares equal to the sum of the RSUs granted to such non-employee director on the date of each of the three prior annual shareholders' meetings.
 Shares counted toward these guidelines include any shares held by the director directly or indirectly and RSUs with respect to our common stock granted under the IDECP.

-✓ Item 3-Ratification of the Appointment of MSCI Inc.'s Independent Auditor
+Item 3-Ratification of the Appointment of MSCI Inc.'s Independent Auditor

-The Audit Committee appointed Deloitte & Touche LLP (Deloitte & Touche) as independent auditors for the fiscal year ending December 31, 2013 and presents this selection to the shareholders for ratification.
-Deloitte & Touche will audit our consolidated financial statements for the fiscal year ending December 31, 2013 and perform other permissible pre-approved services.
+The Audit Committee appointed PricewaterhouseCoopers LLP ("PwC") as independent auditors for fiscal 2014 and presents this selection to the shareholders for ratification.
+PwC will audit our consolidated financial statements for fiscal 2014 and perform other permissible pre-approved services.

-A Deloitte & Touche representative will attend the annual meeting of shareholders to respond to your questions and will have the opportunity to make a statement if he or she desires to do so.
+A PwC representative will attend the annual meeting of shareholders to respond to your questions and will have the opportunity to make a statement if he or she desires to do so.
 If shareholders do not ratify the appointment, the Audit Committee will reconsider it.